tkellehe/concepts/languages/noodel/README.md

 ## Operators

+ - `⁺` : Sum all input stacks and duplicate output into each output stack.

 ### Variable Stacks

 The set `ƁƇƊƑƓƘƝƤƬƲȤ` represents a set of stacks that can be added to as an input stack or an output stack.
 The upper